So, why is Victoria, British Columbia an amazing weekend trip idea?

 Some of the other incredible wildlife you can see during a tour include Dall’s porpoises, Harbour porpoises, Steller and California sea lions, Harbour and Elephant Seals, otters, a variety of birds such as cormorants and Bald Eagles, and possibly Minke and Gray whales.
 It’s a unique activity to add to your itinerary.

-7. Grab a Bite and Experience the Community of Chinatown
+7. Grab a Bite and Experience Chinatown

 It’s the oldest Chinatown in Canada (and the second oldest in North America next to San Francisco).
 There are several little restaurants, shops, and scenic views that are must-sees on your visit to Victoria.
 It’s also just a quick walk from the Empress Hotel on Fisgard Street.